SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/concepts/high-level-developer-guide.md

 - Ensure the Security Protocols are properly enabled

 #### Security
-- the wallet may need a private key field as its primary identifier when interacting with
+- the wallet may need a private key field as its primary identifier when interacting with the XRP Ledger, rather than a username/password combination